lauramariel/chatbot-demos/k8s-demo/README.md

 # Chatbot demo

-This is a real time chatbot demo which talks to the deployed model endpoint over the REST API.
+This is a real time chatbot demo which talks to the deployed model endpoint over the REST API that works with GPT-in-a-Box K8s.

 ## Install Python requirements